ueishinbo/undergraduate-XJTLU/year3/CPT201 Database Development and Design/CPT201 database.md

 ### Block nested-loop join

 * 最坏情况：<mark>b<sub>r </sub>* b<sub>s</sub> + b<sub>r</sub> block transfers and  2 * b<sub>r</sub> seeks</mark>
-  * Ea ch block in the inner relation s is read once for each block in the outer relation (instead of once for each tuple in the outer relation).
+  * Each block in the inner relation s is read once for each block in the outer relation (instead of once for each tuple in the outer relation).

 最好情况(when smaller relation fits into memory)：<mark>b<sub>r</sub> + b<sub>s</sub> block transfers plus 2 seeks.</mark>